 If you know anything about the metalworking industry then its a fair bet that you will have come into contact with metal cutting fluids & coolants.
 Now if your experience extends to working with or maintaining machine shop coolants you may have a love hate relationship with these products.

 These days its fair to say that there are probably few poorly formulated cutting fluids.
 Where it all goes wrong is in the use & management of the mixed fluids in the often high pressure environment of a production machine shop.
 Sadly even now cutting and grinding coolants are too often way down the list when it comes to caring for them.

 Of course to prevent breakdown of this nature steps can be taken to implement a sensible coolant management program.
 Simple coolant checks for dilution, bacteria counts, ph reading, regular sump maintenance, tramp oil removal etc will have a positive impact.

-Well whoever it is its going to cost- and its going to cost plenty particularly in a large machine shop.
+Well whoever it is it’s going to cost- and it’s going to cost plenty particularly in a large machine shop.
 Even in a moderate production facility with upwards of thirty machine tools, checking each machine every day just for dilution is going to take time and top-up adjustments even longer.

 However manual 'on site labour' is an expensive commodity so how about some help here?
-Often equipment is part of the deal, from sump vacuum cleaners to tramp oil removers to coolant mixing systems to coolant disposal units, all can be had at a price.
+Often equipment is part of the deal, from sump vacuum cleaners to tramp oil removers to coolant mixing systems to coolant disposal units, all can be had - at a price.

-Think of it like this.
-Following the installation of a Vivex central coolant management system the whole responsibility for coolant mixing, dilution control, distribution to machine tools, tramp oil and particulate removal, topping up, even ph checks, the whole caboodle, is now an automatic function of our system.
+Think of it this way.
+Following the installation of a Vivex central coolant management system the whole responsibility for coolant mixing, dilution control, distribution to machine tools, tramp oil and particulate removal, topping up, even ph checks, everything, is now an automatic function of our system.

 It's a fact that clean coolants last longer.
-Daily automatic top ups at the correct dilution help with that as does the continual movement of coolant around the machine shop, no stagnant areas in our system.
-Of course inevitably pumps will need maintenance sooner or later but its not a daily necessity, many of our pumping units have run for years without issue.
+Daily automatic top ups at the correct dilution help with that as does the continual movement of coolant around the machine shop, there are no stagnant areas in our system.
+Inevitably pumps will need maintenance sooner or later but it’s not a daily necessity, many of our pumping units have run for years without issue.

 So why is it then that we have some companies that need a system, want a system but never go on to specify one?

-Simple.
+Simple answer?
 Capital Expenditure.

-Fortunately this scenario is, bit by bit, being eroded.
-We have seen much more interest recently from companies who wish to invest in a system that will contribute massive savings to their bottom line.
-Fit once, pay once and then get on with manufacturing without concerning themselves with day to day coolant issues.
+This scenario is, thankfully, being eroded.
+We have seen much more interest from companies who wish to invest in a system that will contribute massive savings to their bottom line.
+Install once, pay once and then get on with manufacturing without concerning themselves with day to day coolant issues.